Runalyze/docs/starting-guide/import.rst

   * C = Will be calculated if not present
   * CC = Will be calculated when a condition is given

+  .. warning:: TTBIN file format - We are using at third-party component to convert the ttbin files.
+Unfortunately `swim <https://github.com/ryanbinns/ttwatch/issues/62>`_ and `indoor cycling <https://github.com/ryanbinns/ttwatch/issues/108>`_ activities cannot be imported in the moment.
+Please checkout the linked issues and help us

   .. note::
             Distances may be recalculated in some cases, when there are no distance information for gps datapoints.